 I am a medical doctor with an interest and specialisation in public health.
 I work at the Institute of Public Health, Bangalore.
 I lead a team working on topics related to health equity and evaluation of health programmes/policies.
 Since 2017, I am an India Alliance Fellow at IPH.

 For my PhD at ITM, Antwerp, I studied health care organisation and management at the district level in Tumkur district of Karnataka in south India.
 I studied how capacity-building of health managers at the district level could lead to positive organisational change (see paper based on protocol, some general thoughts on programme evaluation in India, some early results and some actual results).
 And for this, I used realist evaluation (see the reading list of RE that I maintain on Mendeley; I also run a twitter channel @realisteval).
-My other research interests within public health are mainly in primary health care, disease surveillance and OneHealth, district health management, mental health in primary health care.
+My research interests within public health are mainly in health inequities, particularly health of Adivasi people, primary health care, disease surveillance and OneHealth, district health management, mental health in primary health care.
 I teach social determinants of health and health equity in various public health institutions in Bangalore.

 After my medicine, I worked as a doctor at an ngo-run hospital in the biligirirangan hills in southern Karnataka (my articles on br hills).
 I worked for a bit in primary health centres in Karnataka and briefly in Arunachal Pradesh.
 Most of my travels have been to forests and my work at br hills has been the origin and the consequence of my passion for wildlife, especially birds, stemming from a larger interest in natural history and biology.
 I try to keep this alive by birding, reading and writing about this.